Trials Evolution: Reception

 Trials Evolution received universal acclaim from critics.
 It holds an aggregate score of 91.58% at GameRankings, and fellow aggregate website Metacritic reports a score of 90/100.
 The game received five perfect scores: Joystiq's Ben Gilbert, Digital Spy's Liam Martin, Brad Shoemaker of Giant Bomb, Gameblog.fr's reviewer as well as Gamereactor Sweden's Jonas Elfving.
 The lowest score of an 80% approval rating came from three reviewers: Neil Davey of Guardian.co.uk, Ryan Rigney of Wired magazine, and a staff member from Official Xbox Magazine UK.
 The game sold an estimated 100,000 units in its first day.
 It was the highest selling day-one release on Xbox Live Arcade until the release of Minecraft: Xbox 360 Edition three weeks later.
 The game had sold over 1 million units by the end of 2012.

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Trails Evolution for "Racing Game of the Year".

 Ryan McCaffrey of Official Xbox Magazine praised the game's overall appeal.
 He cited the game's visuals, core gameplay, multiplayer, track editor and replay factor all as high points.
 He stated that "Trials Evolution is as close to a perfect download as we’re ever likely to get."
 He did note, however that the game's soundtrack may not appeal to all players, a statement to which Game Informer's Dan Ryckert and IGN's Daemon Hatfield agreed.
 Tom Bramwell of Eurogamer cited the fact that all the game's levels were created using the same editor currently in the game, a point to which he gave high marks.